-- (1) Target bonuses in these columns are expressed as a percentage of base salary. - Upon her promotion to Chief Executive Officer and President on December 16, 2022, Ms. Ferris' annual cash incentive was increased to 200% effective December 16, - Upon his promotion to Corporate Executive Vice President and Chief Financial Officer on November 4, 2022, Mr. Hoag's target performance-based annual cash incentive was increased to 125% effective November 1, 2022. - (4) Ms. Tsai joined the Company in February 2022. - (5) Mr. Norcross departed the Company as Chairman, a member of the Board of Directors, and as Chief Executive Officer effective December 16, 2022, but is listed pursuant the rules of the SEC related to named executive officers. - Mr. Woodall ceased serving as Corporate Executive Vice President and Chief Financial Officer effective November 4, 2022, and transitioned to an advisory role, but is listed pursuant to the rules of the SEC related to named executive officers.
-During the transition period, Mr. Woodall will not be entitled to any equity awards or our business, and they can have a significant impact on our share price and the investment community's future expectations.
-All three performance measures were set at the beginning of 2022 as part of our annual budget process and were based on annual guidance communicated to the investment community, with Adjusted EPS guidance considering estimated common stock repurchases.
-The performance measures are designed with significant rigor with a goal to drive outstanding operational performance by our management team and employees.
-Consequently, the annual incentive performance targets are designed to be synchronized with shareholder expectations, desired increase in our stock price, our annual budget, our investor guidance, our business plan, our long-term financial plan and our strategic objectives.
+- (1) Target bonuses in these columns are expressed as a percentage of base salary. - (2) Upon her promotion to Chief Executive Officer and President on December 16, 2022, Ms. Ferris' annual cash incentive was increased to 200% effective December 16, 2022. - (3) Upon his promotion to Corporate Executive Vice President and Chief Financial Officer on November 4, 2022, Mr. Hoag's target performance-based annual cash incentive was increased to 125% effective November 1, 2022. - (4) Ms. Tsai joined the Company in February 2022. - (5) Mr. Norcross departed the Company as Chairman, a member of the Board of Directors, and as Chief Executive Officer effective December 16, 2022, but is listed pursuant the rules of the SEC related to named executive officers. - (6) Mr. Woodall ceased serving as Corporate Executive Vice President and Chief Financial Officer effective November 4, 2022, and transitioned to an advisory role, but is listed pursuant to the rules of the SEC related to named executive officers.
+During the transition period, Mr. Woodall will not be entitled to any equity awards or performance-based annual cash incentives.